Scenario Analysis – Delict in the Case of DMARC

 Scenario Overview

 Email remains one of the most exploited channels for cybercrime.
 In fact, it’s estimated that 91% of all cyber-attacks begin with an email.
-DMARC is a technical protocol designed to protect domains from being spoofed (hijacked/impersonated), preventing phishing, ransomware, BEC (Business Email Compromise), and other email-based attacks.
+DMARC is an email authentication protocol designed to reduce the risk of domain spoofing, which is commonly associated with phishing, ransomware, and Business Email Compromise.
 DMARC is always used together with SPF (Sender-Policy Framework) and DKIM (Domain Keys Identified Mail).
 The absence of a fully compliant DMARC policy can lead to serious consequences, as illustrated in this scenario.

 The Incident